 - Member, Network of International Consultants in Health and Development (NICHAD).

-VfM adviser on continuous Third Party Monitor for ASCEND programme
+VfM and M&E adviser on continuous Third Party Monitor for ASCEND programme; value £220m

-Team Leader, strategy review of the NGO Ipas, for NORAD, DIDA, MinBuza (Netherlands).
-Country focus: Bolivia and Nigeria
+Team Leader, evaluation of strategy of the US-based NGO Ipas, for NORAD, SIDA, MinBuza.
+Country focus: Bolivia, Nigeria

 Wellcome Trust, 2019